xiaohuiyan/BTM/README.md

 The code has been test on linux.
 If you on windows, please install cygwin (with bc, wc, make).

-The code includes a runnable example, you can run it by:
+The code includes a runnable example, you can run it *on Linux* by:

        $ cd script
 	   $ sh runExample.sh